follow-the-vine-to-get-to-the-melon/cv_hw/README.md

 Note that every time you want to work on the assignment, you should run `source .env/bin/activate` (from within your assignment folder) to re-activate the virtual environment, and `deactivate` again whenever you are done.

 **Setting up a virtual environment via conda:**
 I am more familar with conda.
-So I set up a virtual environment with the name `cvenv` via miniconda and install all the depedencies in the environment by "pip install -r requirements.txt".
+So I set up a virtual environment with the name `cv` via miniconda (conda create -n cv python=3.7) and install all the depedencies in the environment by "pip install -r requirements.txt".

 **Working with [Jupyter notebooks](https://jupyter.org/):** in your assignment repository, start the notebook with the `jupyter notebook` command.